PeterBinChu/IFJ/README.md

 ## Overview

 This repository contains the implementation of the IFJ24 compiler/interpreter, including lexer, parser, and code generator.
+For specifics check **Documentation.pdf** file

 ## Project Structure